When you need to borrow money but don’t want to deal with the uncertainty of credit cards, a personal loan is a smart option to consider.

 - People who want a personal loan without any fees

 As you compare loan options, make sure to read the fine print and compare loan terms, interest rates and fees.
-With enough research, you’ll have the best shot at finding a personal loan that meets your needs — with or without a cosigner.
+With enough research, you’ll have a good shot at finding a personal loan that meets your needs — with or without a cosigner.